 So, if you live in any of these areas then you are “legally” responsible for your aging parents as far as financial matters go.

 I strongly recommend that you speak with an elder law attorney in your area to get the proper, updated information concerning your responsibilities in caring for your parents.
-Also, it’s always a good idea to speak to the attorney about legal matters such as power of attorney, etc.
+Also, it’s always a good idea to speak to the attorney about legal matters such as the power of attorney, etc.

 Truthfully, the good news is that oftentimes states do not enforce these laws but again, check with an elderly law attorney in your area.